coodoo/xstate-examples/crud-v2-optimistic-update/README.md

 ## What to see in this example

-- Refactored optimistic update with more detailed states
+- Refactored implementation of `optimistic update` with more detailed states

 - Pay attentions to how the parallel state `optimisticPending` was designed and the events it's repsonsible for